afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/material-balances.md

 Mass-based units are generally convenient for systems that do not involve chemical reactions.
 However, it is often easier to use mole-based units when chemical reactions occur.
 The principles of mole-based balance equations are similar to their mass-based equivalents, i.e., we can write species mole balances or total mole balances, and they play an equivalent role as their mass-based equivalents.

-However, there is one key exception between a mass and mole description of the material in a system: moles are _NOT_ conserved; thus, there is _NO_ Law of the Conservation of Moles.
+However, there is one key exception between a mass and mole description of the material in a system: moles are _NOT_ conserved; thus, there is _NO Law of the Conservation of Moles_.

 ### Open species mole balances
 If we are interested in the number of moles of each chemical species, we can write the _open species mole balance_